From the army to anthropology: Postdoc’s path to peace-and-justice research has been a journey

 “I’ve done my Ph.D. in the West, but I’ve worked with people who came from elsewhere,” Khan said.
 “Eventually my Ph.D. came to be a study of cultural interaction — how people of Chicago, Milwaukee, and Fort Wayne engage with the Rohingya as much as how the Rohingya interact with them.”

-Khan was a member of the Center for Social Concerns’ inaugural cohort of Graduate Justice Fellows in 2022-23, the final year of his Ph.D. program.
+Khan was a member of the Institute for Social Concerns’ inaugural cohort of Graduate Justice Fellows in 2022-23, the final year of his Ph.D. program.
 He then returned to the Center as a postdoctoral teaching scholar for the 2023-24 academic year.

 This semester he’s teaching a course, Everyday Justice, that adopts an anthropological perspective to introduce students to the cultural contexts of justice that speak to people’s everyday experiences.
 The course encourages students to look at how issues of justice in education, health, work, environment, and other areas affect people on an individual level and how those individual experiences connect to larger policy questions.